 Lots of organisations resort to complex interconnected spreadsheets, where actions from fire risk assessments, management walkabouts, and audits are cut from Word and PDF documents and pasted into columns; summary tables add up the numbers of actions closed out.
 This works - until someone else goes into a spreadsheet and changes something, or overwrites the numbers.
 You are not high-tech because you can produce a multi-coloured graph.

 Once closed, a spreadsheet does nothing.
 You need an action tracking system that reminds you that action is needed, or where you have assigned an action to someone else, it reminds them about it, and lets you know how they’re getting on.

 The other problem with audits or risk assessments is that whilst some actions can be signed off once – eg “fit a new fire door” or “provide a trolley for moving boxes” – most required some ongoing response.
 The fire doors need to be checked to make sure they are closed every day; staff need to be trained to use the trolley correctly, and the trolley should be inspected regularly.
 Closing out the action in the paper document – or the spreadsheet – without making sure that any repeated actions will be done will not make the workplace safer.

 So wouldn’t it be great if you could sign out an action on a risk assessment or audit by referring to an inspection scheme you’ve set up?
 An inspection scheme that links equipment to relevant risk assessments, and inspection questions to relevant items of plant.

-In order to help with this, EcoOnline has a very compatible Audit and Inspections Software that is your best defense in protecting yourself and your employees by giving you the control to strive for a zero harm safety culture.
-To find out more information on our cloud based software system, why not Contact one of our product experts and Request A Demo.
+In order to help with this, EcoOnline has a very compatible Audit and Inspections Software that is your best defence in protecting yourself and your employees by giving you the control to strive for a zero-harm safety culture.
+To find out more information on our cloud-based software system, why not contact one of our product experts and Request A Demo.